 Sever - Dynamic GUI Editor

 Dynamically generated GUIs are used in various plugins.
-These can be conveniently created and easily edited using the Dynamic GUI Editor.
-GUI elements can be provided with rules to further support user interaction.
-This allows the content and function of other elements to be controlled in a targeted manner.
+These can be created and edited easily using the Dynamic GUI Editor.
+To further support user interaction, rules can be applied to GUI elements.
+This allows the content and functionality of other elements to be controlled in a targeted manner.

 Layout

-The main window is divided into three areas.
-On the left are the available controls, in the center is the design view, and on the right are the detailed settings for the selected element.
+The main window is divided into three sections.
+The available control elements are located on the left, the design view is in the center, and the detailed settings for the currently selected element are on the right.

 Edit GUI